atikanoushin/atikanoushin/README.md

-# Hi there, I'm Noushin 👋
+# Hi there, I'm Nousheen 👋
 🎓 Currently student at University at Buffalo SUNY (State University of New York)

 ## About Me